sabohat/Blogger/README.md

 # Blogger
-A blog web app developed with nodeJS
+A blog web server developed with nodeJS